Graphic Design, Illustration and Production

 A closely related passion to biking is hiking.
 I designed a series of hiking T-shirts.
 Here is one of my favorites.
 I designed way back in 2005, back when the first iMac computer was becoming popular and LONG before an iPhone.
 Many ideas in advertising and entertainment are spoofs, meaning they re-imagine or re-popularize or piggyback an idea or fad that is already in the mainstream consciousness.
 Since the shirt has been designed, I believe it was plagiarized (one of the shirts was, I wasn’t told which one) and my client sued.
 It seems they lost because now this shirt is quite popular and I’ve even seen it on bumper stickers.
 Oh, if only I had a nickel every time someone…

-A charity project
+A few bicycle-related charity projects